 Avoid being negative about former co-workers and salons.
 Stay positive and avoid insults and complaints.
 You never know how people are connected, so it's best to keep it professional and avoid gossip.

 Here's a list of beautician skills that employers seek in candidates for employment.
-Skills will vary based on the job for which you're applying, so also review our list of skills listed below.
+But keep in mind that in-demand skills will change depending on the particular role at the salon.

 - Appointment Scheduling